 I’ve felt this way at many stages of my life.
 And sometimes this over-thinking starts to shroud my writing.
 I get down and discouraged.
 Lingering thoughts stalk my mind:

 I’m not a good enough writer

 That author/blogger/writer I found out about yesterday is so much more talented

-Who am I to think I can publish and be paid for it?
+Who am I to think I can publish stuff for other people to read?

 I have nothing of value to share that hasn’t been said already

 I think most writers have these thoughts at times.
 It’s not too concerning when the thoughts are temporary.
 But what happens when they don’t seem to go away?
 When they interfere with your writing, your life?

 There are specific exercises and mindset shifts that help me when I’m feeling this way.
 Here are five of them.
 I hope they help you, too.

 Remember that over-thinking concept?
 If you’re feeling discouraged about your writing, you’re probably thinking about it too much.